Dadido3/D3pixelbot/README.md

 # Modular development branch

-This branch is trying to make the client modular by rewriting all the networking in go, and using the PureBasic application pureley as frontend.
+This branch is trying to make the client modular by rewriting all the networking in go, and using the PureBasic application purely as frontend.
 This has the following advantages:

 - It will work headless.